My Personal Hell

 Many people don't know that you can explicitly specify capture lists for closures in Swift.

-A closure closes over values from the local environment, . . .
+A closure closes over . . .

 I Want a Type-alee-uss-ess-ess for Christmas